+In addition to the relevant Statements of Compliance.
 A wide range of workplace health and safety resources, posters, and fact sheets have been developed by the Queensland Government to help you stay informed and manage your business during the Coronavirus (COVID-19) pandemic.

-You can print and display these posters to show your customers and what actions employees vou are taking stop the spread of COVID-19.
-Simply visit: to www.business.gld.gov.au/running-business/whs/resourcescovid-19
+You can print and display these posters to show your customers and employees what actions you are taking to stop the spread of COVID-19.
+Simply visit: www.business.gld.gov.au/running-business/whs/resourcescovid-19